matpakke/Security-Management-and-Governance-Royal-Holloway-London/README.md

 ## Additional material

 If you wish to read about cyber resilience (the focus of the next video) and how it can help in assisting with thinking about preparation for incidents and thinking more broadly, please read Hausken, K. ‘[Cyber resilience in firms, organizations and societies](https://doi.org/10.1016/j.iot.2020.100204)’, Internet of Things 11 2020, 100204.

 ---

+The UK's National Cyber Security Centre defines cyber resillience as *"a measure of how readily a system can persist in a changing environment."*

+---